ivan-tomicic/AoC-2024/README.md

-# My solution for AoC 2024 in Java
+# My solutions for AoC 2024 in Java